Baraka-Wambua/Phase-3-Project/README.md

 ## CONCLUSION.
 Of the two models, it is better to utilize the ****regression model****.
 The regression model has a higher accuracy score of **83%** and a precission of **67%**.
-* This precission is way better than recall.THis is useful in our prediction cases.
+* This precission is way better than recall.This is useful in our prediction cases.
 It is better to predict a person a person as having taken the vaccine than predicting a person that didn't take the vaccine as having taken the vaccine.
 * This model can be used in places where one wants to introduce vaccines for the first time.
 *  or where a stakeholder wants to begin distributing vaccines due to an emerged virus.